martinjackson/simple-widgets/docs/SpreadSheet.md

 - The type that will be displayed for the field will be a html.
 - The html field contains a span that will display the word Information.

+Name and name

+-    The header for the first column will contain Name.
+-    The name for the field that the value will be stored under is name.
+-    The field should be validated.
+-    The field will ***not*** be saved when the save button is pressed.
+-    The field should ***not*** be hidden and will be displayed.
+-    The type that will be displayed for the field will be a text box.
+-    The field can be sorted and searched on.

+last entry and checked: true

+-   There is no header or name.
+-   The checked: true indicates that the entire column will contain checkboxes.
+-   The checkbox in the table header indicates whether all the rows should be checked or not.
+-   When checked is true, another button will appear by default.
+The name of the button is Remove, which will remove the checked row from the table.
+-   The default button can have it name change and its default behavior overrridden with the buttonName and buttonFunct props.

 2.  ***saveFunct*** = the name of the save function that will save the data.
 This is not required if the noSave attribute is used.

 ```js